 - Immobilization of extremities after internal fixation of fractures

-- For relief of muscle spasm in low back pain
+- For the relief of muscle spasm in low back pain

 - For immobilization of septic joints.